jomalley2112/hot_date_rails/README.md

       uc_merid: "%-l:%M %p"
 ```

+#### Credits ####
+- This gem makes use of the [jQuery Timepicker Addon](https://github.com/trentrichardson/jQuery-Timepicker-Addon)

 ##### TODO #####
-- see if we can/should add these to hot_date_rails too so user doesn't need to
+- see if we can add these js requires in the engine so user doesn't need to
  - //= require jquery
  - //= require jquery_ujs
+- add convenience methods for common formats
+- add method that accepts both a picker format and a strftime format so custom locale formats don't need to be added by the user